-If parents/carers wish their application to be considered, they must complete form SIF/A which is available from the School and return it to the School (not the local authority).
-This must be done by the deadline of 5pm on 15 January 2022.
+If parents/carers wish their application to be considered in criterion 5 or 6, they must complete form SIF/A which is available from the School and return it to the School (not the local authority).
+This must be done by the deadline of 15th January 2025.